evantwidwell/war-game-refactor/README.md

     - If the second card from each player is the same suit again, ignore the values and play 'suit up' again, continuing from the bottom of the deck
 - Regular wars always take precedence over suit up, if the two cards are the same suit or not, if the values match, enter a regular war
     - Wars ending in the same suit do not trigger suit-up
-- This rule is also immediately interrupted by 'Color Theory' (rule 2, if applied to the game).
-- If Rule 3 is in effect, and a king and queen are played, rule 3 takes over but continues to play from the bottom of the hand.
+- If Rule 2 is in effect, and a king and queen are played, rule 2 takes over but continues to play from the bottom of the hand.
 - If the same suit is played while already playing from the bottom of the deck, continue to play from the bottom of the deck.

-### House Rule 2 | Color Theory
-- If the same color is played, players must repeat single card 'war' until they both play that same color combination again
-- Classic 'Wars' do not take effect if the same card of opposite colors is played
-- If rule 1 is in play, and the same suit is played to end the rule 2 condition, the battle continues based off of rule 1, rather than ending
-- If rule 3 is in play, and at any point a king and a queen are played, rule 2 ends and rule 3 takes over

-### House Rule 3 | Battle "with advantage"
+### House Rule 2 | Battle "with advantage"
 - Occurs when a King and Queen are played at the same time
     - The Queen plays one Card
     - The King plays one card